tomhrr/dale/doc/1-7-macros.md

 ### Macro context

-The body of a macro has access to two arguments implicitly provided by the compiler: `pool` and `arg-count`.

-`pool` is a pointer to a struct of type `PoolNode`.
-It is used within the macro body to allocate memory, by way of the `pool-malloc` function, which has the following prototype:
+The body of a macro has access to a macro context argument named 'mc'.
+This argument is of type `(p MContext)`, where `MContext` is an opaque struct type.
+The context can be used to allocate memory for use within the macro by way of the `pool-malloc` function, which has the following prototype:

         (def pool-malloc
           (fn extern (p void) ((pool-node (p PoolNode)) (n size))))